A Journey Beginning In 1969...

 Mahe Shipping has deep roots in the history of merchant shipping in the Indian Ocean.
 In November 1969, the first shares were issued.
 92.1% of the equity was held by Transport Investments Shipping, a consortium of eleven shipping lines from six European countries: Compagnie General Maritime and Delmas of France, British India Steam Navigation, British & Commonwealth Investments, Hall Line and Charente Steamship Company of Britain, Deutsche Ost-Afrika Linie of Germany, Nedlloyd of Netherlands, Norwegian America Line and Scandinavian East Africa Line of Norway & Compagnie Maritime Belge of Belgium.

 The balance of shares was held by Tony Bentley-Buckle, Noel Bentley-Buckle, Richard Bainbridge and Helen Stead.
 Later, Tony Bentley-Buckle, Chairman and founder of Southern Line of East Africa, acquired 49% of the shareholding with the balance held by Transport Investments Shipping Ltd. His life story is told in the book "Through Albert's Eyes" (The British Navy at War and Peace Book 2).
 Mahe Shipping was originally based at what was then known as Union Lighterage Building in Royal Street.
 The building was later renamed Shipping House, and the street became Revolution Avenue after the coup d’état of 1977.
 The first accounts of Mahe Shipping covering the period from incorporation to 30 June 1970 showed a healthy profit of £16,500 from shipping commissions, but the company did not commence shipping agency until February 1971.
-Mahe Shipping acquired the shipping agencies of the company’s shareholders and went on to acquire many others; clearing and forwarding services were also offered to local companies and individuals.
+Mahe Shipping acquired the shipping agencies of the company’s shareholders and went on to acquire many others; logistics services were also offered to local companies and individuals.

 Memorandum of Association signed on 12 December, but company remains dormant.